luminus-framework/luminus/resources/public/md/guestbook.md

 The `util` namespace is used for general helper functions, it comes prepopulated with the `md->html` helper.

-Finally, we have the `server` namespace, this is used for running the application in standalone mode.
+Finally, we have the `repl` namespace, this is used for running the application from the REPL environment.
+It's useful in cases you already have a REPL running and aren't launching it from Leiningen.
+An example of this would be running the application in Eclipse.

 ### The test directory